How SC Johnson's Recycled Bottles Help Lift Up Families and Fight Ocean Plastic

 Life of a Bottle

-8. Windex® Original, Vinegar, Ammonia-Free trigger bottles and Vinegar refills in the U.S. and Canada are now made from 100% recycled ocean-bound plastic.
+8. Windex® Original, Vinegar, Ammonia-Free trigger bottles and Vinegar refills in the U.S. and Canada are now made from 100% recycled recovered coastal plastic.

-9. In the U.K., Mr Muscle® Platinum Window & Glass cleaner is now made from 100% recycled ocean-bound plastic.
+9. In the U.K., Mr Muscle® Platinum Window & Glass cleaner is now made from 100% recycled recovered coastal plastic.

-10. The new 100% recycled ocean-bound plastic bottles are refillable and recyclable, meaning consumers can reuse them multiple times and then recycle them again when finished.
+10. The new 100% recovered coastal plastic bottles are refillable and recyclable, meaning consumers can reuse them multiple times and then recycle them again when finished.

 “Building infrastructures that stops plastic before it gets into the ocean is critical to solving the ocean plastic problem,” explained SC Johnson Chairman and CEO Fisk Johnson.
 “We’re pleased our partnership with Plastic Bank offers a solution to this issue and helps address poverty at the same time.”